What is there to see and do near Gradwell Park?

 Gradwell Park is perfectly located with great connections to London, whilst still being nestled in the beautiful South Chailey countryside.
 There’s plenty to see and do in and around Gradwell Park so keep reading to learn more about the surrounding areas and how to find us if you have booked in to visit us.

 Offering the perfect mix of town and countryside living, with the beautiful South England coastline virtually on the doorstep, is Gradwell Park.
+Gradwell Park is ideally situated for those looking to stimulate both body and soul.

 Travel links from Gradwell Park

 Gradwell Park is situated within the wider village setting of South Chailey, with easy road access just a mile from Mill Lane onto the A275, opening up routes to the region of East Sussex and the rest of the UK.
+The team at Gradwell Park operate a mini-bus service that’s arranged to transport our community members to and from places of local interest such as the local market town of Lewes, Haywards Heath or Uckfield.

 LNER runs regular direct services into London Victoria Station (a 38-minute fast train when normal timetables are in place) and a 20-minute train journey with Southern Rail will take you to Brighton.
 All services depart from Lewes railway station, located just under six miles from the village.